sandstorm/training-presentations/presentations/decks/functionalComponentsAndHooks/slides/FunctionalComponents.md

 <v-clicks>

-* JS-functions which accpet props as arguments and return JSX
+* JS-functions which accept props as arguments and return JSX
 * Return is equivalent to `render()` method in classes

 </v-clicks>